aladdingalal/ps-signup-email-airdrop/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/Apillon?style=social)](https://twitter.com/intent/follow?screen_name=Apillon)

-Simplify your NFT distribution process by easily distributing digital collectibles (NFTs) to users that can sign up using only their email addresses for a limited amount of NFTs with a waitlist with our solution.
+Simplify your NFT distribution process by easily distributing digital collectibles (NFTs) to users that can sign up using only their email addresses for a limited amount of NFTs.
+Aladdin44783

-**Access an admin panel to:** - Track successful and unsuccessful NFT deliveries, along with linked wallets. - Automate email notifications with claim instructions for recipients.
+**Access an admin panel to:*** ### joker
+- Track successful and unsuccessful NFT deliveries, along with linked wallets. - Automate email notifications with claim instructions for recipients.
+### Concept
 **Before getting started, ensure you have:***
+() /

-- Created NFT collection using Apillon.
+- (Created NFT collection using Apillon).
-- Access to an email server's details.
+- Access to an email/alibaba-shipping-cost.
 - A specialized Ethereum wallet for admin panel access.
 - Apillon API key and secret for connection.